Idiom of the day :- Blue Moon

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- ring a bell / (To) ring a bell
+Idiom of the day :- tighten one’s belt / (To) tighten one’s belt

 Usage, examples and definition of the Idiom :-